Navigation Menu

 Jian Gao, PhD, is a healthcare analyst and researcher with over thirty years of experience.
 Throughout his career, Dr. Gao has focused on pursuing truth and evidence rather than following trends or prevailing narratives.
 Instead of publishing to expand his résumé, he has dedicated his work to identifying and rectifying misconceptions that are widely accepted as unquestionable truths in mathematical statistics and medicine.

-Dr. Gao has challenged several widely held “facts” in public health and medicine.
+Dr. Gao has challenged several long-standing tenets of public health and medicine.
 For example, he has scientifically demonstrated that salt intake is not the root cause of the hypertension epidemic and that worldwide guidelines promoting very low salt intake are detrimental to public health.
-He is the first to present systematic evidence showing that sun exposure is not the root cause of the skin cancer epidemic over the past 80 years.
-He is also the first to challenge the universally accepted dogma that aging is a leading cause of cancer and other chronic diseases.
+He is the first to present systematic evidence showing that sun exposure is not the root cause of the skin cancer epidemic over the past eighty years.
+He is also the first to challenge the universally accepted dogma that aging is a leading cause of cancer and to demonstrate, with mathematical certainty, that man-made toxic chemicals are the principal driver of the soaring incidence of cancer over the past eight decades.

 About the Editor